What is Executive Functioning?

 - Allow for brief mini-breaks from academic material (movement breaks like passing out papers, materials, or erasing the board could work too) at home try setting a timer and then performing less structured tasks during these mini-breaks.

-- Allow the use of a "fidget" or small, non-distracting item the child can manipulate or hold during class can make a big difference in allowing them to maintain attention (See some non-distracting fidget ideas in the Tips & Tricks blog soon!)
+- Allow the use of a "fidget" or small, non-distracting item the child can manipulate or hold during class can make a big difference in allowing them to maintain attention

 - Utilize nonverbal cuing (such as a hand-signal) to gain attention where necessary